 Inset bath vanities

-In two quaint half-baths, like this one on the main floor, we used the Fairmont inset cabinets in Cherry Russet.
+In two quaint half-baths, like this one on the main floor, we used the Fairmont inset cabinets in Medium Wood Stain.
 This style is more formal and gives a higher-end, custom look.
 The rich, dark grain provides a nice a contrast to the clean, white lines in the kitchen.
 But, as you can see, we used beadboard again to create continuity.

 For both the kitchen and the baths, it’s the sum of the details that makes the spaces great.